little-engineer-2025/go-interfaces/README.md

     transitive dependencies for being all the interfaces in the same directory and at some point evoke the cyclic dependencies.
 - Should I choose one strategy for the whole repository?
-  - No. The can be combined as needed in the same repository.
+  - No. They can be combined as needed in the same repository.
 Choose what fit better your scenario.